Montezuma County said a resounding “no” to new taxes for education Tuesday, and elected a few new school board candidates along the way.

 County voters residing in the Mancos Re-6 school district said no to Referendum 3B, a $276,000 mill levy designed to fill gaps in education funding.
 The vote was 518, 60 percent, to 341, 40 percent.

 State ballot question Proposition 103 also failed locally, as well as at the state level.
 The proposition, which asked voters to approved increases in state sales and income tax for a period of five years for education funding, was shot down in the county 3,654 votes, 60 percent, to 2,466 votes, 40 percent.

 In Montezuma-Cortez School District Re-1, voters elected two new members to the board of education, and returned two incumbents to their seats.
 All newly elected members will serve a four-year term on the local board.

 In Director District C, stay-at-home mom Beth Howell defeated Corey Veach, a local rancher, by 26 points, 2,133, 63 percent, to 1,235, 37 percent.
 Howell said she is eager to begin work on the seven-member board.

-Im really excited, Howell said Wednesday morning.
-Im hopeful I can do a good job for our kids and the community and the teachers.
-Im excited we are getting a new board and we can start from scratch and hopefully make our school a better place for our kids.
+“I'm really excited,” said Howell, in a phone interview Wednesday morning.
+“I'm hopeful I can do a good job for our kids and the community and the teachers.
+I'm excited we are getting a new board and we can start from scratch and hopefully make our school a better place for our kids.”

 Two-term incumbent Tim Lanier, a farmer from the Pleasant View area, defeated former teacher Morgan Allsup to retain the seat for Director District G. Lanier captured 66 percent of the vote, 2,016 votes, while Allsup received 34 percent, 1,032 votes.

-Letters of interest can be sent to Board of Education, Post Office Drawer R, Cortez.
+Letters of interest may be sent to Board of Education, Post Office Drawer R, Cortez.